pwjazz/sqins/README.md

 }
 ```

-In fact, as long as there's an implicit Connection in scope, SELECT queries can be treated as their result.
+In fact, as long as there's an implicit Connection in scope, SELECT queries can be directly treated as their result
+without having to call the `go` method.

 ```scala
 val query = SELECT (db.invoice.id) FROM db.invoice